 Under the current set-up, Dan takes charge of selling the vehicle and the resident agrees to donate 20 percent of the proceeds to the Residents Assistance Fund, which provides financial assistance to residents who outlive their resources.

 Betty, though, wanted to extend her generosity.
-In December, she sold the car for $1,200 and donated the entire amount to the fund.
-“I am interested in supporting the Residents Assistance Fund and this was an opportunity that came up,” the 92-year-old resident explains.
+When she sold the car for $1,200, she donated the entire amount to the fund.
+“I am interested in supporting the Residents Assistance Fund and this was an opportunity that came up,” the then 92-year-old resident explained.

 Making the Sales Process Easier

 Like others, Betty was thrilled to turn to someone else to take care of all the details involved in selling a car, such as setting a fair price, advertising and arranging for test drives.